Classical causal models cannot faithfully explain Bell nonlocality or Kochen-Specker contextuality in arbitrary scenarios: Conclusion

 This result has several important consequences.
 Firstly, from a foundational perspective, it generalises the results of \cite{Wood2015, Cavalcanti2018}, confirming that this relationship between fine-tuning and Bell-KS inequality violations is fully general, and not an artefact of the simplest scenarios.
 This adds extra motivation for the program of quantum causal models~\cite{Cavalcanti2014, Henson2014, Pienaar2015, Chaves2015, Costa2016, Allen2016, Barrett2019}, in which the classical framework of causality is extended into a framework where quantum correlations can be potentially explained \emph{without} fine-tuning, thus removing the objectionable property that, according to the present result, is required of classical causal models for all Bell-KS correlations.

 Secondly, as alluded to in the introduction, and in \cite{Cavalcanti2018}, this result gives a general motivation for the idea of quantifying quantum advantage via fine tuning, as it shows that this is a property of all classical simulations of phenomena displaying Bell-KS contextuality---key resources for quantum communication and computation protocols.
+It also puts in a new light previous results about simulating Bell correlations with the aid of extra communication, such as the seminal work of Toner and Bacon~\cite{Toner2003} and subsequent results.

 Another avenue for further research is to extend the principle of no fine-tuning to accommodate phenomena that do not satisfy no-disturbance, as is the case in non-ideal experiments.
 In~\cite{Cavalcanti2018}, a \emph{generalised principle of no fine-tuning} was proposed, whereby a causal model should not allow causal connections stronger than needed to explain the observed deviations from the no-disturbance condition.
 A recent work~\cite{Jones2019} has implemented a version of this principle, and shown that models that satisfy this property (dubbed ``M-noncontextuality'') are equivalent to models that satisfy the property of CbD-noncontextuality defined in the ``Contextuality by Default'' approach~\cite{Dzhafarov2016}.
 However, the class of causal models considered in~\cite{Jones2019} is not as general as the ones considered here: it only considers a minimal relaxation from the default causal structure, allowing for causal influences from the contexts to the measurement outcomes.
 This excludes by fiat a large class of candidate causal models.
 It would be interesting to know whether this relationship between generalised no-fine-tuning and CbD-contextuality holds in general, and whether this can lead to robust experimental tests.